masaid2244/masaid2244/README.md

 ---

-### 🎯 **About This Repository**
-This repository hosts my **personal portfolio**, a professional showcase of my journey as a **Software Quality Assurance (SQA) Engineer**.
-Here, you'll find insights into my skills, projects, and expertise in:

-- 🛠️ **Manual & Automation Testing**: Expertise in Cypress (JavaScript) and Selenium (Python) for creating automation frameworks.
-- 📊 **Performance Testing**: Skilled in tools like JMeter and BlazeMeter for ensuring system reliability.
-- 🔗 **API Testing**: Proficient in Postman for end-to-end API validation.
-- ✅ **Quality Assurance Practices**: Experienced in functional, non-functional, and exploratory testing.

-### 🎯 **Purpose**
-This portfolio serves as a dynamic, scalable, and professional representation of my skills in **software quality assurance** and **testing**.
-It’s my way of sharing my journey, achievements, and expertise with the world.

-💬 **Feedback** is always welcome!
-Feel free to explore and reach out.

----

 ## 👨‍💻 About Me
 - 🎓 **Education**: BSc Electrical Engineering from [University of Engineering & Technology, Lahore](https://www.uet.edu.pk/about-uet/introduction/vision-mission/)
 - 🧪 **Experience**: 2+ years in QA, specializing in manual/automation testing, performance optimization, and defect management